Cooking Classes

 $135.00

-Drawing from traditions of North Africa, and the vibrant cuisine of the Mediterranean, this menu bursts with flavor and color.
+Drawing from the vibrant cuisine of the Mediterranean, with a little bit of New York sass, this menu bursts with flavor and color.

-First, you’ll create a salad with watermelon, cucumber, celery, and radish and a bright apple cider vinaigrette.
-Alongside this, you’ll prepare a creamy goat cheese spread which will be slathered over toasted crostini.
+First, you’ll toss a wilted kale salad and quick-pickled apples with a honey and lemon vinaigrette.
+Have you avoided kale because it’s too tough?
+Chef Paul will show you how to tenderize it and make it a fast favorite.
 For the main course you will learn how to prepare Moroccan chicken, made with preserved lemons and green olives.
-To accompany this, you’ll put together a medley of vegetables (knife skills!) poached in a spiced broth, served over couscous.
+To accompany this, you’ll put together a medley of vegetables (knife skills!) served over couscous.
 For dessert, a palate-pleasing lemon-cider sorbet.

 Moroccan chicken with preserved lemons and green olives